 3. Customer satisfaction and revenue evolution

 Let us use the same example from another perspective.
 If a salesperson in your company can find relevant information more quickly, they will be more efficient in selling.
-If a customer service person finds helpful information internally, they can satisfy customer requests more quickly and with a higher quality of response.
+If a customer satisfaction service person finds helpful information internally, they can satisfy customer requests more quickly and with a higher quality of response.
 If employees at all levels in the organization, but in particular customer-facing people, understand the company’s global goals and messages, they will act according to those goals.

 As in the previous example, the best way to claim credit for a portion of the growth of the company’s revenues is by finding precise examples where efficient communications helped customer-facing people do their jobs better.